OpenFn/docs/docs/documentation.md

 Credentials can only be viewed, or edited by a single user — their "owner" (or the person that created that credential).
 All the collaborators on a particular project can choose those credentials for use when defining a job.

 # Jobs
+A job defines the specific series of tasks or database actions to be performed when a triggering message is received or a timer interval has elapsed.
 ## Writing Jobs for OpenFn
-`{ like_to_hack_and_smash ? goto '#examples' : read_on}` [Examples](#block-code-examples-for-writing-jobs)

-A job defines the specific series of tasks or database actions to be performed when a triggering message is received.
 In most cases, a job is a series of `create` or `upsert` actions that are run after a message arrives, using data from that message.
 It could look like this:
 ```js
 create("Patient__c", fields(
   field("Name", dataValue("form.surname")),